 In 2015, Alberta announced its Climate Leadership Plan, which is a comprehensive strategy to reduce GHG emissions in Alberta.
-The Climate Leadership Act ("CLA"), which came into force January 1, 2017, was one of the first measures implemented under the Climate Leadership Plan.
+The Climate Leadership Act ("CLA"), which came into force on January 1, 2017, was one of the first measures implemented under the Climate Leadership Plan.
 The CLA establishes the legislative framework for carbon pricing in Alberta.
-Alberta's carbon tax was imposed on all carbon-based fuels as of January 1, 2017.
-A carbon price of \$30 per tonne is applied to individual fuels based on the amount of GHG emissions.
+Alberta's carbon tax was imposed on all carbon-based fuels as of January 1, 2017 at a rate of \$20 per tonne, and increased to \$30 per tonne as of January 1, 2018.
+Following such increase, a carbon price of \$30 per tonne is applied to individual fuels based on the amount of GHG emissions.
 The carbon tax revenue is then used to fund initiatives to reduce GHG emissions and for rebates or adjustments related to the carbon tax to consumers, businesses and communities.
+As Alberta's carbon price currently meets the federal benchmark carbon price, the federal backstop standard does not apply.
+While the levy is anticipated to increase further in 2021 in line with the Greenhouse Gas Pollution Pricing Act, the Alberta government has announced it will not proceed with the scheduled 2021 increase unless the expansion to the Trans Mountain project proceeds.